-The Agencies have two credit card accounts intended for convenience and efficiency in booking airfare and other travel expenses.
+The Agencies have credit card accounts intended for convenience and efficiency in booking airfare and other travel expenses.
 The accounts also can be used to pay other incidental expenses, as appropriate.
-One card is administered by the Finance department for staff members and one card is assigned to the CEO.
+Credit cards are administered by the Finance department for staff members with the exception of one card that is assigned to the CEO.
 The credit cards are to be used only to acquire goods and services which are appropriate for the conduct of the Agencies' business.

-Prior to using the Finance card account, a Credit Card Purchase Request form must be completed and approved.
-Approvals include the originator, department Director, Budget Manager, Controller, Executive (if over \$2,500) and CEO (if over \$10,000).
-The Controller retains the Finance credit card.
-Once a valid approved request is received, the Controller will provide the card to the employee for the designated use.
-After the purchase is made, the card must be returned to the Controller.
+Prior to using any of the non-CEO card accounts, a Credit Card Purchase Request (also to mean any future approval method) form must be completed and approved.
+Approvals include the originator, department Director, Budget Manager if over \$2,500 or requiring a budget transfer, Controller, Executive (if over \$2,500) and CEO (if over \$10,000).
+The Controller securely retains the non-CEO credit cards.
+Once a valid approved request is received, the Controller will provide a card to the employee for the designated use.
+After the purchase is made, the card must be returned to the Controller along with the purchase receipt showing the amount paid for goods or services procured with the credit card.

 The CEO credit card is retained by the CEO and use of the CEO card is normally reserved for the CEO and the CEO's Administrative Assistant for Agency business.
-Prior to using the CEO credit card for purchases made in advance of travel, a Credit Card Purchase Request form should be completed by the purchaser and approved by the CEO.